erictung1999/cf-logs-downloader/README.md

   -c config.yml, --config config.yml
                         Specify the path to the YAML configuration file.
   -z ZONE_ID, --zone ZONE_ID
                         Specify the Cloudflare Zone ID, if CF_ZONE_ID environment variable not set.
 This will override CF_ZONE_ID variable.
   -t TOKEN, --token TOKEN
                         Specify your Cloudflare Access Token, if CF_TOKEN environment variable not set.
 This will override CF_TOKEN variable.
   -r RATE, --rate RATE  Specify the log sampling rate from 0.01 to 1.
+Default
-Default is 1.
+                        is 1.
   -i INTERVAL, --interval INTERVAL
                         Specify the interval between each logpull in seconds.
                         Default is 60 seconds.
-  -n NICE, --nice NICE  Specify the niceness of the logpull process from -20 (highest
+  -n NICE, --nice NICE  Specify the niceness of the logpull process from -20
-                        priority) to 19 (lowest priority).
+                        (highest priority) to 19 (lowest priority).
 Default is -10.
   --path /log/path/     Specify the path to store logs.
-By default, it will save to
+By default, it will
-                        /var/log/cf_logs/.
+                        save to /var/log/cf_logs/.
-  --prefix PREFIX       Specify the prefix name of the logfile being stored on local storage.
+  --prefix PREFIX       Specify the prefix name of the logfile being stored on
+                        local storage.
 By default, the file name will begins with cf_logs.
-  --no-organize         Instruct the program to store raw logs as is, without organizing them
+  --no-organize         Instruct the program to store raw logs as is, without
-                        into date and time folder.
+                        organizing them into date and time folder.
   --no-gzip             Do not compress the raw logs.
-  --bot-management      Specify this parameter if your zone has Bot Management enabled and
+  --bot-management      Specify this parameter if your zone has Bot Management
-                        you want to include Bot Management related fields in your logs.
+                        enabled and you want to include Bot Management related fields in your logs.
-  --one-time            Only pull logs from Cloudflare for one time, without scheduling
+  --one-time            Only pull logs from Cloudflare for one time, without
-                        capability.
+                        scheduling capability.
 You must specify the start time and end time of the logs to be pulled from Cloudflare.
   --start-time START_TIME
                         Specify the start time of the logs to be pulled from Cloudflare.
 The start time is inclusive.
 You must follow the ISO 8601 (RFC 3339) date format, in UTC timezone.
 Example: 2020-12-31T12:34:56Z --end-time END_TIME   Specify the end time of the logs to be pulled from Cloudflare.
 The end time is exclusive.
 You must follow the ISO 8601 (RFC 3339) date format, in UTC timezone.
+                        Example: 2020-12-31T12:35:00Z
-Example: 2020-12-31T12:35:00Z --install-service     Install the program as a systemd service.
-The service will execute the program from the path where you install the service.
+  --install-service     Install the program as a systemd service.
+The service
+                        will execute the program from the path where you install the service.
   --uninstall-service   Uninstall the systemd service.
+  --list-queue          List all the pending tasks in the queue which has
+                        failed before, without beautifying the result (raw JSON).
+  --list-queue-beauty   List all the pending tasks in the queue which has
+                        failed before, with beautifying the result.
+  --queue-size          Display the number of pending tasks in the queue which
+                        has failed before.
   --debug               Enable debugging functionality.
   -v, --version         Show program version.
 ```